 To seek to enhance our returns, we employ leverage as market conditions permit and at the discretion of CIM.
-Our (i) \$575 million senior secured credit facility, or the JPM Credit Facility, with JPMorgan Chase Bank, National Association, or JPM, (ii) \$150 million repurchase agreement, or the UBS Facility, with UBS AG, or UBS, (iii) \$125 million senior unsecured notes due in 2026, or the 2026 Notes, and (iv) \$30 million unsecured term loan, or the More Term Loan, with More Provident Funds Ltd., or More, allow us to borrow money and lever our investment portfolio, subject to the limitations of the 1940 Act, with the objective of increasing our yield.
+Our (i) \$675 million senior secured credit facility, or the JPM Credit Facility, with JPMorgan Chase Bank, National Association, or JPM, (ii) \$150 million repurchase agreement, or the UBS Facility, with UBS AG, or UBS, (iii) \$125 million senior unsecured notes due in 2026, or the 2026 Notes, (iv) \$30 million unsecured term loan, or the 2021 More Term Loan, with More Provident Funds Ltd., or More, (v) \$50 million unsecured term loan facility, or the 2022 More Term Loan, with More, and (vi) approximately \$80.7 million in Series A unsecured notes due in 2026, or the Series A Notes, allow us to borrow money and lever our investment portfolio, subject to the limitations of the 1940 Act, with the objective of increasing our yield.
 This is known as "leverage" and could increase or decrease returns to our shareholders.
+The use of leverage involves significant risks.
+As of December 31, 2022, our total outstanding consolidated indebtedness, at par value, was approximately \$957.5 million of which was secured and was indebtedness of our subsidiaries, and we had \$72.5 million of commitments available to be borrowed under our existing secured financing arrangements.
 See Note 8 to our consolidated financial statements contained in this annual report on Form 10-K for additional information regarding our financing arrangements.

 On March 23, 2018, an amendment to Section 61(a) of the 1940 Act was signed into law to permit BDCs to reduce the minimum "asset coverage" ratio from 200% to 150% and, as a result, to potentially increase the ratio of a BDC's debt to equity from a maximum of 1-to-1 to a maximum 2-to-1, so long as certain approval and disclosure requirements are satisfied.
 At our Special Meeting of Shareholders on December 30, 2021, shareholders approved a proposal to reduce our asset coverage ratio to 150%, which allows us to increase the maximum amount of leverage that we are permitted to incur.
 Such asset coverage ratio became effective on December 31, 2021.
-We are required to make certain disclosures on our website and in SEC filings regarding, among other things, the receipt of approval to increase our leverage capacity and usage, and risks related to leverage.
-As of December 31, 2021 and 2020, our asset coverage ratio based on the aggregate amount outstanding of our senior securities was 212% and 221%, respectively.
+We are required to make certain disclosures on our website and in SEC filings regarding, among other things, the receipt of approval to increase our leverage, our leverage capacity and usage, and risks related to leverage.
+As of December 31, 2022 and 2021, our asset coverage ratio based on the aggregate amount outstanding of our senior securities was 192% and 212%, respectively.